Ileje District

 Ileje District is a district in Songwe Region, Tanzania.
 It is bordered to the north by Mbeya Urban and Rungwe districts, to the east by Kyela District, to the northwest by Mbozi District and to the south by Zambia and Malawi.

-As of 2022, the population of Ileje District was 110,194.
+As of 2022, the population of Ileje District was 125,869.

-The District Commissioner of Ileje District is Rosemary Sitaki.
+The District Commissioner of Ileje District is Farida Mgomi.

 Wards

 Ileje District is administratively divided into 16 wards: